 Fol.
 2: Private letter in Arabic script, chancery-esque script.
 Dating: Probably late Ayyubid or Mamlūk based on paleographical grounds.
 Contains the glyph "لى" in place …

 Legal document(s) in Arabic script.
 There are four distinct text blocks.
-The document on recto is extremely long.
-Involves a partnership, and the Rabbanite Jew …
+The document on recto is extremely long and begins with announcing someone's death "baʿd …

 Court order forcing a husband, by threat of excommunication, to write a bill of divorce for his wife and not run away, leaving her 'a …